occasional16/researchopia/zotero-plugin/README.md

 - Port more UI from your existing browser extension

 Note: For development/testing, you can also use Tools → Plugins → Debug Add-ons → Load Temporary Add-on to load the folder directly without creating XPI.

-## Troubleshooting
-If you encounter installation errors, see [TROUBLESHOOTING.md](./TROUBLESHOOTING.md) for detailed solutions.